emacs-exordium/exordium/README.md

 Melpa packages are not updated automatically: you can do it with <kbd>M-x package-list-packages</kbd>, then <kbd>U</kbd> then <kbd>x</kbd>.

+Exordium tries to automatically refresh ELPAs package contents to when it may be necessary.
+You can force or inhibit such a refresh by starting Emacs with command line argument `-exordium-force-package-refresh-contents` or `-exordium-inhibit-package-refresh-contents` respectively.

 ### Files

 The main file is `init.el`: it load the modules from the `modules` subdirectory